SingSaver is an affiliate partner of DollarsAndSense.sg, so we get a share of the revenue from your sign-ups.

 All three winners also have at least two miles card to help them chalk up miles.
 Each of these miles cards provide a different way for users to accumulate miles quickly.
 Knowing when to use which card can help you maximise the miles you receive.

-Apply for a Suitable Credit Card Today and Get an Additional $100 Voucher
+Apply for a Suitable Credit Card Today and Get A Free $100 Takashimaya Voucher